mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-dds-elements.md

 ## DdsFile

-The **DdsFile** defines the top of the *Nomad Display Page*.
+The **DdsFile** defines the top of the *Display Page*.
 It usually comes as the first node right after HTML `<form>` tag.
 It defines attributes that are *global* to the Display Page.
 The only attribute that is required is:

 * `DisplayPageModel` - name to be used by the contained elements in expressions, which refers to the C# class derived from Microsoft.AspNetCore.Mvc.RazorPages (more on this in the example that follows).

 Other typical attribute used is `KeyNames`, which defines the Active *Aid* keys, with an optional user-friendly name, used by the Page *Menu Bar* option clickable buttons.

-The following is the bare-bones Nomad Display Page definition:
+The following is the bare-bones Display Page definition:

 ```html
 @page